 For the dog moms who want everyone to know where their allegiances lie, this insulated tumbler is perfect for sipping morning coffee, afternoon water, or evening wine—and it has a lid to guard against spills (whether from human error or wildly wagging tails).Buy Now

 Speaking of wine, while you’re enjoying your own, throw your dog a bone—or rather, a wine bottle, in plush toy form.
 You can play doggy sommelier too.
 For instance, if this “Cavalier Sauvignon” from “Napaw Valley” doesn’t seem like it’d do it for the dog in question, go with a “Woof Clicquot” squeaky toy instead.Buy Now

 Conversely, if you and your dog prefer beer, this nonalcoholic drink for dogs is made from malt barley and glucosamine, which is great for maintaining healthy joints.
 Word of caution, though: reviews are mixed; some dogs reportedly loved it, while others of the Spuds MacKenzie persuasion probably would have preferred a Bud Light.Buy Now

-This wifi-enabled pet camera and treat dispenser lets you stay connected to your pup even when you’re at the office (working hard so your dog can have a better life, of course).
+This smart, wifi-enabled pet camera and treat dispenser lets you stay connected to your pup even when you’re at the office (working hard so your dog can have a better life, of course).
 It lets you see 1080p HD video of your dog (or cat), even talk to them and remotely throw treats.
-Other features include night vision, sound and motion alerts, and an optional cloud recording service so you can access stored video—honestly, this almost doubles as home security, in case your dog is not so much about guarding the house as it is about lazing around it.Buy Now
+Other features include built-in Alexa voice command control, 160-degree full-room view, night vision, and real-time sound and motion alerts—honestly, this almost doubles as home security, in case your dog is not so much about guarding the house as it is about lazing around it.Buy Now